MarkNuar/Project_SE2/DD/5DD.md

 | 5 | LocalOfficerWebApp | Functional web app for LO |
 | 5 | MunicipalEmployeeWebApp | Functional web app for ME|

+Hence we describe in particular how the previous features are obtained through the system's components:
+* **SignUp and Login**: this feature is realized through the following components:
+    * SignUpManager: responsible for registering new users;
+    * LoginManager: responsible for recognizing registered users and authorities.
+* **Add a report for RU**: this feature is realized through the component *ReportReceiver*, which receives the report and saves it in the database through the *DBMS*.
+* **Retrieves reports for RU**: this feature is realized through the component *MineReports*, which receives the request, coming from the *Router*, asks the database through the *DBMS* and returns the reports composed by the requesting user.
+* **Get unsafe area for RU**: this feature is realized through the component *MineReports*, which receives the request, coming from the *Router*, asks the database through the *DBMS* and returns violations type, date and time of reports issued in the requested area.
+* **Mine reports for ME/LO**: this feature is realized through the component *MineReports*, which receives the request, coming from the *Router*, asks the database through the *DBMS* and returns the reports issued in the authority's municipality that satisfy the requested condition (All, Date, Time, Violation Type, Area).
+* **See statistics for ME/LO**: this feature is realized through the component *StatisticsComputationManager*, which receives the request coming from the *Router*, asks the database through the *DBMS* and retrieves data about issued tickets through the *TS*, crosses them,produces and returns statistics to the requesting authority.
+* **Download statistics for ME/LO*: this feature is realized through the component *StatisticsDownloadManager*, which asks *StatisticsComputationManager* for statistics, generate a non materialized document and returns it to the requesting authority.
+* **Validate reports for LO**: this feature is realized through the component *ReportValidator*, which is able to retrieve reports belonging to the LO's municipality from the database through the *DBMS* and let the LO setting their validity.
+* **Get improvements for ME**: this feature is realized through the component *ImprovementsManager*, which is able to get reports, issued in the ME's municipality, from the database through the *DBMS* and cross their data with the information coming from the *MAS*, in order to generate new possible improvements.
+Then they are presented to the ME, along with previously generated improvements, saved in the database, still not completed.
+Finally the ME can set the status of the improvements received.
+* **Functional mobile app for RU**: this feature is realized through the implementation, testing and integration of the *UserMobileApp*;
+* **Functional web app for LO**: this feature is realized through the implementation, testing and integration of the *LocalOfficerWebApp*;
+* **Functional web app for ME**: this feature is realized through the implementation, testing and integration of the *MunicipalEmployeeWebApp*;

+It is crucial to note that, for each feature, all the described components have to be integrated and unit tested.

+The integration is driven by the following diagrams, which describes the dependencies between all the components of the system: